Letting to Tenants

 Flat owners wishing to install replacement windows are required by the lease to obtain consent in advance from the Management Company, preferably using St Benedicts Online, otherwise by completing and emailing a scan of the form available there to the Managing Agent.
 Consent will be subject to the conditions below and you will be required to repair or pay for any damage that may be caused and pay for any remedial work if conditions are not complied with.

 Flat owners are required by the lease to obtain consent in advance from the Management Company before carrying out any alterations inclding to fixtures and should seek consent for all work except routine redecoration.
-Window replacement requires consent and is normally allowed with certain conditions.
-Structural changes will not be allowed, nor those that affect other parts of the building, that reduce the building's original fire resistance or that adversely affect other owners or residents.
-Owners wishing to make alterations must contact the Management Company in good time in advance of the work either by applying at St Benedicts Online or by printing and completing this form (PDF), then returning it to the Managing Agent.
+Owners must contact the Management Company in good time in advance of the work either by applying at St Benedicts Online or by printing and completing this form (PDF), then returning it to the Managing Agent.

 The owner will be required to pay the cost of any professional advice that the Management Company needs to take on the proposed alterations, for example, from a surveyor or structural engineer.
 If consent is granted, it will be subject to conditions and, depending on the alterations, extra work may be required to protect other owners and residents.
 The owner will also be required to repair or pay for any damage that may be caused and pay for any remedial work if consent is not obtained, conditions are not complied with or if extra work required is not carried out.
 This obligation, along with others, transfers to anyone who subsequently purchases the flat.